loki1512/TDS-Project-2/Goodreads/goodreads.md

   - **original_title**: Missing for **585** books.
   - **language_code**: Missing for **1,084** books.

-This suggests that there are several books for which complete information isn’t available.
+This suggests that there are several books for which complete information isnÂ’t available.

 ### Conclusion
 In simple terms, this dataset is a rich compilation of book-related information that includes details about the books, authors, publication years, ratings, and their relationships.
 The findings indicate that most books are well-rated, especially those with unique authorship and good number of ratings.
 However, there are also missing pieces in some of the data that might need addressing for further analysis.